ryanallen/words-of-my-perfect-teacher/README.md

 *<p align="center">With forewords by the Dalai Lama and Dilgo Khyntse Rinpoche</p>*

 <p align="center">YALE UNIVERSITY PRESS<br> New haven & Lonon</p>

 ---

+<span id="copyright">First Yale University Press edition 2011.</span>
+Translation and introductory matter copyright 1994, 1998 by Padmakara Translation Group.

+All rights reserved.
+This book may not be reproduced, in whole or in part, including illustrations, in any form (beyond that copying permitted by [Sections 107 and 108 of the U.S. Copyright Law](/license) and except by reviewers for the public press), without written permission from the publishers.

+Yale University Press books may be purchased in quantity for educational, business, or promotional use.
+For information, please e-mail sales.press@yale.edu (U.S. office) or sales@yaleup.co.uk (U.K. office).

+The Library of Congress has cataloged the original edition as follows:

+O-rgyan- 'jigs-med-chos-kyi-dban-po, Dpal-sprul, b.
+1808
+[Kun bzan bla ma'i zal lun.
+English]
+The words of my perfect teacher / Patrul Rinpoche : translated by the Padmakara Translation Group ; with a foreword by the Dalai Lama and Dilgo Khyntse Rinpoche-- 2nd ed.
+p. cm. --(Sacred literature series)
+Includes bibliographical references and index.
+ISBN 0-7619-9026-7 (alk. paper). --ISBN 0-7619-9027-5 (alk. paper)
+1. Rdzogs-chen 2.
+Jig-med-rgyal-ba 'I-my-gu, ca 1750-1825.
+I. Title.
+II Series.
+BQ 7662.4.072513  1998  98-23830
+29-4.3'420423-dc21  CIP
+ISBN 978-0-300-16532-6 (pbk.)
+Printed in the United States of America.
+10 9 8 7 6

+---